b7leung/Domain-Adaptation-Single-View-Reconstruction/README.md

 # Example Usage

-Note that the code needs python 3.7, matplotlib 3.0.3, and a bunch of other dependencies.
-If you are running on the SVCL gpu cluster, just use __conda activate standard__.
+If you are running on the SVCL gpu cluster, use __conda activate standard__.
 Otherwise, the dependencies are argparse, easydict, matplotlib, numpy, opencv-python, scipy, pytorch, torchvision, pandas, tqdm, sklearn.
+Note that the code needs python 3.7, matplotlib 3.0.3.

 ### Training